splynx/docs/files/en/networking/radius_customization/radius_customization.md

 ![Radius attributes](radius_attr4.png)

-After reconnection customer should go to address-list wan1, or wan2 depends on plan settings.
+After reconnecting, the customer should be added to address-list wan1, or wan2 depending on the plan settings.

 #### Example 4

 Custom IP address.

-This example shows how to assign any IP address to customer's device.
+This example illustrates how to assign any IP address to a customer's device.
 You do not have to add **IPv4 networks** to Splynx in this scenario.

 1. Create the **additional field** for internet services.
-In this example its name is **ip**.
+In this example we've named it **ip**.

   ![Additional fields](additional_fields.png)
   ![Create additional field](create_additional_field.png)